-(3) Residential development is primarily detached low-set housing, with medium density development focussed in and around the Port Douglas town centre, and in the nearby tourist areas to the south of the town centre The development proposes low-set buildings across the site.
-The detached short term accommodation units are proposed at a maximum of 2 storeys with open space around all buildings.

-(4) Commercial development is low-profile and is predominantly focussed along the main streets in Port Douglas (Macrossan Street) and Mossman (Front Street).
+- (3) Residential development is primarily detached low-set housing, with medium density development focussed in and around the Port Douglas town centre, and in the nearby tourist areas to the south of the town centre. - (4) Commercial development is low-profile and is predominantly focussed along the main streets in Port Douglas (Macrossan Street) and Mossman (Front Street).